James Bennet (journalist): The Economist

 On January 26, 2021, The Economist hired Bennet as a "visiting senior editor" for one year.
 In July 2022, as a senior editor at the magazine, he became the first American to be writer of The Economist's Lexington column, named for the site of the first battle of the American Revolution.

 Personal life

 In 2001, he married Sarah Jessup in a civil ceremony.
-The couple have two sons.
+The couple has two sons.